GiulioRossetti/ndlib-rest/data/exploratories/README.txt

 An exploratory is identified by a folder having name:
     network_exploratory (i.e. Lastfm_rock)

-The folder should contain two files:
+The folder should contain up to three files:

 - nodes.csv
   having format: